 For a great view of the town and surrounding countryside look out from the visitor platform of the Great Tower in the medieval Castle built on the orders of William the Conqueror.
 The castle fell into ruins in the middle ages, but the Great Tower is still interesting.
 The town grew on the wool industry and produced its own cloth, Guildford Blue.
 To make it they used local wool and local woad.

-Regular annual events include The Guildford Festival Craft Fair, Farmers’ Markets, Guildford Cricket Festival, Guildford Lions Raft Race, Drama in the Castle Grounds, and classical concerts all return for summer 2018.
+Regular annual events include The Guildford Festival Craft Fair, monthly Farmers’ Markets, Guildford Cricket Festival, Guildford Lions Raft Race, Drama in the Castle Grounds, and classical concerts all return for summer 2018.
 There will be a whole host of theatre, sport, art, music, walks, heritage, tours and days out to keep visitors and residents busy over the summer months.
 Two events making a welcome return in 2018 are the free Alice Day in the Castle Grounds on 6 August, and the Cheese and Chilli Festival on Shalford Park in July.

 Guides and Tours of Guildford

 Guildford Town Guides have a programme of guided tours throughout the late spring and summer months and will arrange tours for groups.
 Listed among their tours is Alan Turing, the father of computer science, who grew up in the town.

 The Cathedral is an unusual modern Cathedral; one of the two Cathedrals built on a new site since medieval times.
 The building began in 1936 but ceased during WW2.
 After the war, 200,000 supporters bought bricks at £1 each to raise funds to complete the magnificent building.
 The Cathedral was consecrated in 1961.